 Camber Bolts: Allow up to 1.5° of adjustment

 For anything more than this, you’re going to need adjustable control arms.
-Stock suspensions rely on camber bolts, eccentric washer bolts, turn-buckle joints or shim adjustments.
+Stock suspensions rely on eccentric bolts, eccentric washer bolts, turn-buckle joints or shims.

 Camber bolts can be used on double wishbone and multi-link independent suspension to move the upper or lower control arms.
 On McPherson strut suspension systems, these can be used to adjust the lower control arm or the steering knuckle.